lanl/tardigrade-asp/README.md

 >
 > The abaqus input files and bash scripts used for integration testing are built with the [CMake
 > ``add_custom_target``](https://cmake.org/cmake/help/latest/command/add_custom_target.html) feature.
 Consequently, the
-> integration tests are _always considered out of date_.
-The target integration test target copies all registered input
+> integration test target is _always considered out of date_.
+The integration test target copies all registered input
 > files and the integration test bash script from source to build directory.
+This means the file copy operation is
+> always performed when the integration test target is requested in the cmake build command, e.g. ``cmake --build .`` or
+> ``cmake --build src/abaqus/tests``.
+This operation is computationally inexpensive with respect to building the VIPor
+> source code.
+>
-Input files are registered in the
+> Input files are registered in the ``src/abaqus/tests/CMakeLists.txt`` file under the ``ABAQUS_INPUT_FILES`` CMake
-> ``src/abaqus/tests/CMakeLists.txt`` file under the ``ABAQUS_INPUT_FILES`` CMake variable.
+> variable.

 ```
 $ pwd